 Message Meaning Flashing LED CLEAN Prompt for operator to verify that the hopper is empty.
-This message is shown only if empty hopper verification (EHVERFY parameter on the CONFIG menu) is turned on.
-Verify hopper is empty, then press DONE to continue.
+This message is shown only if empty hopper verification (EHVERFY parameter on the CONFIG menu) is turned on. - Verify hopper is empty, then press DONE to continue.
 DUMP Manual fill operation at maximum draft size for current product.
-Press DUMP to empty the hopper.
-To add another manual draft to the transaction, press the ADD key (F1+6).
+Press DONE/DUMP to empty the hopper.
+To add another manual draft to the transaction, press the ADD key.
 FILL Manual or add mode entered.
 Press FILL to open product gate and start hopper fill operation.
-HGHSRGE For systems using high material surge garner bindicators, material in surge garner is above the bindicator.
-High HOPPER For systems using high material hopper bindicators, material in hopper is above bindicator.
-Hopper HPRGATE Hopper gate detected open during fill operation or prior to printing gross or tare weight.
+HIGHREC For systems using high material surge garner bindicators, material in surge garner is above the bindicator.
+High HIGHHPR HIGHHPR For systems using high material hopper bindicators, material in hopper is above bindicator.
+HPRGATE Hopper gate detected open during fill operation or prior to printing gross or tare weight.
 Gate LOWPROD For systems using low material supply garner bindicators, material in the supply garner is below the bindicator.
 Low MOTION Upper and lower gates are closed but hopper weight is not stable.
 PRDGATE Supply gate detected open during dump operation or prior to printing gross or tare weight.
 Gate PRINTER Printer problem.
-Either the printer_available signal was lost or a print request failed to receive a print_complete signal. - SLWDUMP Minimum material flow rate specified for dump not being met.
+Either the printer_available signal was lost or a print request failed to receive a print_complete signal.
+SLWDUMP Minimum material flow rate specified for dump not being met.
 Slow SLWFILL Minimum material flow rate specified for fill not being met.
 SLWOPER Minimum material flow rate specified for transaction not being met.
 STOPPED Transaction stopped.
-Press START/STOP to continue operation. -
+Press START/STOP to continue operation.
+Press ENTER to display the reason for the stopped condition.